siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 1. Stateless Siddhi apps
 1. Stateful Siddhi apps

 The deployment of the stateful Siddhi apps follows distributed architecture to ensure high availability.
-The fully distributed scenario of Siddhi deployments handle using Siddhi [distributed annotations](./query-guide/#distributed-sink).
+The fully distributed deployment of Siddhi apps will be handle using Siddhi distributed annotations.

 <table>
   <tr>